 The canines are trained in Dutch and Czechoslovakian commands.
 The canines are trained in tracking, article search, building search, area search and handler/canine protection.
 Each team is dual-trained in either four (4) narcotics scents or nine (9) explosives scents.

 Each canine team works one of the four shifts, allowing the department to have a canine protecting the city at all times.
 Each canine team handles an average of 200 canine calls per year.

 All four canines were purchased by generous donations from our community.

-Officer Warner is working with his partner, “Achilles.”
-“Achilles” is a German Shepherd and is dual-trained in patrol/explosives.
-“Achilles” started serving the city of Klamath Falls in November of 2005.
+Officer Warner is working with his second partner, “Ares.” after retiring his partner “Achilles” in 2012.
+“Ares” is a Belgium Malinois and is dual-trained in patrol/narcotics.
+“Ares” started serving the city of Klamath Falls in November of 2012.